adaptlearning/adapt-component/README.md

 ##Installation

-Please describe the steps required to install your plugin.
+Please describe the steps required to install your plug-in.
 You should also detail any dependencies that are not part of the package.json file.

 ##Usage

-Some details of how the plugin might be used should be given here.
+Some details of how the plug-in might be used should be given here.

 ##Settings overview